evansemet/LSTM_Stock_Prediction/README.md

 Used a Long Short-Term Memory (LTSM) Artificial Recurrent Neural Network (RNN) model to predict future stock prices.

+Below is a short visual representation of what the model does:

 Graph of SPXL (3x Leveraged S&P500):